Wordlist

 Making a product available to someone else.

-Means supplying or making available, whether in return for payment or free of charge, to a third party.
+The REACH Regulation: supplying or making available, whether in return for payment or free of charge, to a third party.
 Import shall be deemed to be placing on the market.
-(REACH)

 Plant protection products